By David J. Stewart | June 2010

 guitar course that I know of teaches how to do these techniques.
 We are

-but a true musician is also an entertainer and can amuse the audience with
+they're willing to work at it, but a good public musician is also an entertainer and can amuse the audience with

 diminished chord and some volume pedal swells.
 You slide the bar into the

 diminished chord while pressing down on the volume pedal.
 You can also see Alvino Rey doing

 some back-raking with his picks.
 I use this technique much on my Hawaiian